Algorithm LogbookAlgorithm Logbook

 ๐ŸŽฏ Final Thoughts

-Bubble Sort is the simplest sorting algorithm to understand and implement but one of the least efficient.
-Its main value is educational: it introduces the concept of sorting through repeated comparisons and swaps.
-In practice, use algorithms like Merge Sort (O(N log N)) or Python's built-in Timsort.
-However, understanding Bubble Sort is essential before tackling more efficient algorithms.
+Bubble Sort is the simplest sorting algorithm to understand but one of the least efficient.
+Its value is educational: it introduces sorting through repeated comparisons and swaps.
+In practice, use Merge Sort (O(NlogโกN)O(N \log N)) or Python's built-in Timsort.